People: All users

 Create a Diagram manually

-To add shapes to your Diagram manually:
+To add shapes to your Diagram manually, follow these steps:

-- Click Add shapes.
+- Click Add shapes within the Diagram format.

 - Connect elements with lines and arrows.